Skip to contents

 • max_speed: A numeric value specifying the maximum speed (m/s) between two subsequent positions that would be considered non-transitory.

-• lim_spat_indep: A numeric value specifying the maximum distance (m) between subsequent residence patches at which them to be considered independent.
+• lim_spat_indep: A numeric value specifying the maximum distance (m) between subsequent residence patches for them to be considered independent.
 In combination with lim_time_indep, this parameter avoids making a new proto-patch from gaps in the data when the bird was actually still at the same location.

 • lim_time_indep: A numeric value specifying the time difference (min) between two subsequent residence patches for them to be considered independent.
 In combination with lim_spat_indep, this parameter can prevent the creation new proto-patches when there are large gaps in the data.
 For example, at the roost site a bird might not move for a long time at a location with poor coverage by receivers.
 If the bird then moves away and sends data from the same position, we can assume that all missed positions were also at this place.